Exercising After Breast Augmentation Surgery

 • Dr. Mark Doyle AHPRA Registration: Dr Mark Doyle MED0001375519 Specialist Plastic Surgery – MBBS FRACS FRCS

-*DISCLAIMER: All information on Gold Coast Plastic Surgery website is general in nature and is not intended to be medical advice nor does it constitute a doctor-patient relationship.
+*DISCLAIMER: All information on the Gold Coast Plastic Surgery website is general in nature and is not intended to be medical advice, nor does it constitute a doctor-patient relationship.
 Results can vary significantly and depend on individual patient circumstances.
+Please be aware that the outcomes shown are specific to those patients and may not necessarily reflect the results others may experience.
+Individual results can vary due to many factors, including genetics, diet, and exercise.
 All images on this website, unless specified as real patient images, are stock images used for illustrative purposes only.
 Surgery risks and complications will be covered in detail during a consultation with your surgeon.
 Book a consult for details regarding your cosmetic surgery procedure.